TCC Photo Competition Rules – June 2019

 Members may enter a total of 2 images per month in the digital format.
 Original images available only in other formats (prints, slides, etc.) that are scanned into a digital image are eligible for entry.
 The same photo may not be entered in more than one competition, with the exception of those eligible for the Digital Photo of the Year competitions.
 The judge may disqualify or assign lower points to similar images submitted by the same member.
 Ideally, entries should not differ merely by crop or viewpoint.

 There are three skill sections in each digital competition: “A”, “B” and “C.” The “C” Section is intended for members who are new to the art and practice of photography, or who have not yet developed their photographic abilities.
 The “A” Section is intended for members who have attained advanced photographic knowledge and ability.
 The “B” Section is for intermediate photographers who fall in between and whose skills go beyond basic, entry or rudimentary levels.
 A Youth Section may be added, if needed, for TCC members under the age of 18.

 Each member selects a section when s/he first joins the TCC.
-Changes from one section to another are made only at the beginning of the year (at the September meeting), and members must remain in the selected/assigned section throughout the club year.
-The Score Tabulator shall keep a list of members and their respective sections.
+Changes from one section to another are made only at the beginning of the year (effective for the September meeting), and members must remain in the selected/assigned section throughout the club year.
+The Membership Coordinator shall keep a list of members and their respective sections.

 Digital submissions are sized to a maximum of 1024 pixels wide and 683 pixels high, and saved in the jpeg (.jpg) format with a file size no larger than 350k.
 Therefore, whether submitting a portrait or a landscape image, the image must be sized so that the maximum width is no more than 1024 pixels and the height is no more than 683 pixels.
 Intermediate sizes are acceptable as long as the image is no more than 1024 pixels wide and no more than 683 pixels high.